nimishgarg24/AI-Foundry-at-RAGChatBot/README.md

 - **Document size**: Process documents in batches for better performance
 - **Hardware**: More RAM helps with larger document collections

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments